 Active listening is one of the most overlooked yet powerful communication skills we see in the workplace and a foundational skill behind effective team communication apps.
 When people feel genuinely heard, trust increases, misunderstandings decrease, and collaboration improves across teams.
-This article explains the active listening meaning in practical terms, breaks down proven active listening techniques and strategies, and shares real-world active listening examples we regularly see applied in meetings, one-on-ones, and everyday workplace conversations.
-You’ll also learn how active listening supports stronger leadership, healthier workplace relationships, and more effective communication at scale.
+In this article, we will explain the active listening meaning in practical terms, breaks down proven active listening techniques, and shares real-world active listening examples we regularly see applied in meetings, one-on-ones, and everyday workplace conversations.
+You will also learn how active listening supports stronger leadership, healthier workplace relationships, and more effective communication at scale.

 What Is Active Listening?